gcaggia/usershierarchy/README.md

 # User Hierarchy

-Developed with [Crystal](https://crystal-lang.org/), a new langage inspired by Ruby and extremely fast like C/C++ code.
+Developed with [Crystal](https://crystal-lang.org/), a new language inspired by Ruby and extremely fast like C/C++ code.

 Run as an API, thanks to [Kemal](http://kemalcr.com/), a powerful, simple and sinatra-like framework.